parminder7/wave-payroll-system/README.md

 **#6.** Once the file processing is done successfully, the payroll report table is automatically reloaded with new data by fetching the latest contents from `GET /report`.

-## Use-case breakdown

-* User should be able to upload a CSV file with a specific format.
-Each CSV file should have a unquie report identifier and application should not allow to

 # Run & Build Instructions

 ### Step 0: Install npm and node